tridungbk2010/efis-userstories/epic8-lesson-experience/us8.2-video-lecture-experience.md

 - Ensure videos are properly compressed without quality loss
 - Consider implementing picture-in-picture mode for multitasking
 - Test video player across different devices, browsers, and connection speeds
+- **Develop a system to integrate quizzes at specific timestamps in videos**
+- **Create smooth transitions between video playback and quiz display**
+- **Implement quiz validation that controls video progression**
+- **Design a database structure to store quiz timestamps with video content**
+- **Ensure quiz results are properly tracked and associated with video progress**